Richard H. Gallagher

-Richard H. Gallagher (November 17, 1927–September 30, 1997) was an American civil and aerospace engineer, researcher and president of Clarkson University from 1988 to 1995.
+Richard Hugo Gallagher (November 17, 1927 – September 30, 1997) was an American civil and aerospace engineer.
+He served as provost of the Worcester Polytechnic Institute from 1984 to 1988 and then as the 14th president of Clarkson University from 1988 to 1995.

+Throughout his academic career, Gallagher supervised many doctoral students, including Henry T. Yang (the longest-serving chancellor at the University of California) and Chang San-cheng (premier of Taiwan).

 Early life and education

 Gallagher was born in Manhattan, New York City in 1927.
-After serving in the Navy during World War II, he studied civil engineering at New York University where he earned bachelor's and master's degrees.
+After serving in the Navy during World War II, he studied civil engineering at New York University, where he received bachelor's and master's degrees.

 Career

-After graduating from NYU, he worked for the Federal Aviation Administration and the Texas Company, before joining Bell Aerosystems in the Buffalo, New York area.
+After graduating from New York University, he worked for the Federal Aviation Administration and the Texas Company, before joining Bell Aerosystems in the Buffalo, New York area.
 There, he worked in aerospace structural analysis and eventually became the firm's assistant chief engineer.